Deacon Spotlight: Ethan Cushing

 Tell us about your mentoring relationships.
 What impact have these relationships had on your career and life?

-I’ve had mentors who pushed me when I needed a nudge and listened when I needed space.
+I’ve had mentors who pushed me when I needed a nudge and listened when I needed space to talk things out.
 Those relationships gave me perspective I couldn’t have gotten on my own, and now I try to pay that forward.
-Mentorship doesn’t have to be formal—sometimes it’s just showing up for someone consistently, or giving honest feedback when it’s hard to hear.
+Mentorship doesn’t have to be formal; sometimes it’s just showing up for someone consistently, or giving honest feedback when it’s hard to hear.
+I also worked with a career coach recently which gave me a wealth of knowledge and new tools that have really helped me tap into my innate strengths and flourish as a leader.

 What advice would you give to current Wake Forest students and/or young alumni who are interested in working in your industry?